 Berkeley Lab’s IDEA strategy aims to unlock potential and innovation, and create a culture of welcoming and belonging within our teams.
 Part of this strategy is to understand the research on team psychological safety, and how the findings can benefit the Lab as “the home of Team Science.”
 Psychological safety is the shared belief that the team is safe for interpersonal risk-taking.
 This type of safety affects our ability to fully contribute as a valued team member, and impacts engagement, retention, and morale.
 Furthermore, the ways in which implicit biases and microaggressions show up in the workplace can also affect the team's level of psychological safety and trust.

-Review the resources below to learn how to help build an Upstander culture, hold colleagues to professional conduct, and develop the skills needed to speak up when fellow employees need an ally.
-Situations requiring an Upstander can range within a spectrum, e.g., from one-off comments reflecting an unconscious bias, to deliberate or indeliberate microaggressions, or even something as severe as bullying or harassment.
+Review the resources below to learn how to help build an Upstander culture, and develop the skills needed to speak up (including instances when fellow employees need an ally).
+Situations requiring an Upstander can range within a spectrum, e.g., from one-off comments reflecting an unconscious bias, to deliberate or indeliberate microaggressions, or egregious or severe behaviors such as bullying, harassment, discrimination, or retaliation.

 LinkedIn (if you don't see the course, please sign in with your LBL email)

-- Our learning journey as Upstanders: “Extending Grace as we Learn” (Berkeley Lab) (1 min)
+Our learning journey as Upstanders: “Extending Grace as we Learn” (Berkeley Lab) (1 min)

-- Workplace Bullying: How IBM Stops Employees from Crossing the Line (case study) - IBM
+Workplace Bullying: How IBM Stops Employees from Crossing the Line (case study) - IBM

-- Upstanding Allies in Diversity (case study) - Law Business Media
+Upstanding Allies in Diversity (case study) - Law Business Media

-- Harvard Law Dean Tells U-M Crowd the World Needs ‘Upstanders’ - University of Michigan
+Harvard Law Dean Tells U-M Crowd the World Needs ‘Upstanders’ - University of Michigan

-- Micro-affirmations - Micro-inequities - Journal of the International Ombudsman Association
+Micro-affirmations - Micro-inequities - Journal of the International Ombudsman Association